StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >Note that we changed the player's HP to 8 earlier because we already knew the address of the value.
 If you didn't already know the address, you could find an enemy in-game and let it attack you to lower your HP.

 ### Disassembler
 In DeSmuME, the disassembler is a tool that exposes several useful debugging features, including setting breakpoints to pause game execution, stepping through assembly code as it runs, and viewing register values.
-The disassembler is accessed via _Tools > Disassembler_, which will both an ARM9 and an ARM7 disassembler.
+The disassembler is accessed via _Tools > Disassembler_, which will open both an ARM9 and an ARM7 disassembler.
 Since the code we'll be looking at is for the ARM9 processor, use the ARM9 disassembler.
 >![](/assets/img/reverse-engineering/disassembler.png)<br>
 >Disassembler window